torson/knock-port/README.md

 ## Operating Tips
 - Non-root: run with `--use-sudo` and configure `/etc/sudoers.d/` (see `var/knockport-sudoers.dist`).
-- systemd: use `var/knock-port.service.dist` (and `knock-port.timer` on VyOS to delay startup until nftables is ready).
+- systemd: use `var/knockport.service.dist` (and `knockport.timer` on VyOS to delay startup until nftables is ready).
 - Tests: run `tests/run_docker_tests.sh`.
 For VyOS, set `VYOS_ROLLING_VERSION` in `tests/.env`.

 ## License